11 Harrowhouse: Release

-Reviews
+Reception

 The Monthly Film Bulletin wrote: "Despite many incidental felicities, Aram Avakian seems to have had some difficulty finding the right tone for this robbery caper, which ultimately tumbles between several stools into that timehonoured transatlantic cliché: the American outsider grappling with a bland wall of English bowlers, brollies and phlegm.
 At the outset, the device of having Chesser's off-screen voice quietly introducing himself behind the credits, and hinting at the subversive role he will soon be playing while we watch an attempted robbery being foiled (the System's security guards cheerfully blow up the thieves), seems to be a grave miscalculation: what has interior monologue to do with this glossy, James Bondian world?
 Gradually, however, this narration begins to pay dividends. ...
 The last sequences, in fact, are an unqualified disaster: an elaborate, badly constructed and totally unfunny car chase (its clichéd awfulness compounded by the admixture of a fox-hunting motif) which presupposes that everyone has gone momentarily mad.
 It is a sad end to a film which might have been a worthy companion piece to Cops and Robbers."
-During production while filming, Charles Grodin was in a different room of the manor they were filming, a maid confronted Grodin and said "did someone tell you to come into this room?"
-Grodin said no. Her reply was "It would be soo nice if you weren't here.."
-Years later, Grodin decided to name his 1989 book It Would Be Soo Nice If You Weren't Here: My Journey Through Show Business.

-Variety wrote: "Grodin messes up the film with ineffective shy-guy acting, and clobbers it with catatonic voice-over that is supposed to be funny ...
+A.D.
+Murphy in Variety wrote: "Grodin messes up the film with ineffective shy-guy acting, and clobbers it with catatonic voice-over that is supposed to be funny ...
 Howard and Mason appear close to embarrassed in their roles."

 Stanley Kauffmann of The New Republic wrote that 11 Harrowhouse's finale was apparently 'devised by a moron high on LSD' but praised James Mason's acting saying 'he creates a whole man in the middle of roaring nonsense'.

 Leslie Halliwell said: "Amusing caper story marred by sudden changes of mood."

 The Radio Times Guide to Films gave the film 2/5 stars, writing: "This overeager comedy foolhardily attempts to send up the heist caper.
 Only the bullish playing saves the day, as Aram Avakian's direction is so slipshod that the enterprise has descended into low farce long before the extended chase finale.
 Hard though Charles Grodin and Candice Bergen try as the ingenious vacuuming jewel thieves, they're totally outclassed by a venerable supporting cast."